 There are many ways to explore a city.
-Use public transport, hop-on-hop-off tourist buses, walk the streets, or take guided tours.
-But if you’re short on time and the city you’re traveling to is as massive and overwhelming as Rome can be, then what can be your best shot?
+Use public transport, hop-on-hop-off tourist buses, walk on the streets on your own, or take guided tours.
+But if you’re short on time and the city you’re travelling to is as massive and overwhelming as Rome can be, then what can be your best shot?

 In one word: Segway!

 Recently while I was in Rome, and was bitten by the idea of exploring the city, from inside out, on a fast track, while keeping it fun and relaxing, I thought — why not Segway it.
 And it turned out that exploring Rome by Segway, was perhaps the best decision.

 For €120, you get a 7-hour tour of Rome’s greatest sights including the Colosseum, Imperial Forum Road, Piazza Venezia, and Trevi Fountain, among others.

 Before The Tour

 The instructions were moreover unimaginably simple: Lean slightly forward to advance.
-Lean into your heels to reverse.
+Lean on your heels to reverse.
 Pull back slightly to slow down.
 Rest the Segway against a stable structure to get on and off the platform.
-Within moments all the seven participants were chasing and racing each other, looping figure eights, feeling like pros.
+Within moments all the seven participants were chasing and racing with each other, looping figure eights, feeling like pros.

 We were licensed to rule the roads in Rome as Segway riders!
 We were ready to go!

 [PS: If you’re in Rome and are not licensed to drive anything that has a motor attached to it, perhaps Segway is your way to make it to the Roman roads]

 Rome On Segway

 The 7-hour tour was divided into two equal halves, a 3-hour Segway ride in the morning and a 3-hour Segway ride after the noon.
 And in between, when the sun was intense: a relaxing lunch.